saltysystems/enet/README.md

 # enet
 A complete re-implementation of the [ENet](http://enet.bespin.org/) protocol in Erlang/OTP.

+*NOTE*: This is a friendly fork of https://github.com/flambard/enet.
+This fork is being tested against and adapted to the C implementation of ENet as used by the Godot engine.

 ## API
 The module `enet` presents the API of enet.